-- 7. Under Midterm Grade/Attendance, use the drop down to select a "Y" Attending or "V" Non-Attending. - a.
-Ignore all other options - 8.
+- Under Midterm Grade/Attendance, use the drop down to select a "Y" Attending or "V" Non-Attending. - a.
+DO NOT USE: (A, A-, B+, B, B-, C+, C, P, C-, D+, D, D-, F, FW, I, Q, or S) - 10.
 Your roster of students will be listed.
 Enter the appropriate attendance (Y or V) in the Midterm/Attendance column by using the drop-down arrow for each student on your roster.
-PLEASE DO NOT CHECK THE NEVER ATTENDING BOX. - a.
-CONCURRENT SECTIONS ONLY: If someone is missing from your roster or someone is on your roster but should not be, please reply to the reminder email with the student's name.
+PLEASE DO NOT CHECK THE NEVER ATTENDING BOX.

-9. To confirm that you have submitted attendance for all students in a class, go back into the Faculty Menu.
+11. To confirm that you have submitted attendance for all students in a class, go back into the Faculty Menu.
 Choose "Grading/Attendance" and the appropriate term & course/section.
 Select "Attendance" and review each student for attendance entered.